Prunoideae/web-rwkv-axum/docs/states/create_state.md

 ## `create_state`

-This command creates a state with a ID specified.
+This command creates a state with an ID specified.

 The ID must be unique, and it will be the identifier of any subsequent commands related to the state.